-As a business owner, you know the costs of running a small business aren’t always straightforward, and the costs associated with accepting card payments are no exception.
+As a business owner, you know the costs of running a business aren’t always straightforward, and the costs associated with accepting card payments are no exception.
 Depending on the type of card you accept – be it an airline rewards card, a straightforward bank-issued credit card, or a debit card – the fees can fluctuate.

 For businesses looking to accept credit cards, but keep their costs in check, there is a way to offset some of these fees – it’s called surcharging.
 Maybe you’ve heard of this, but you’re unsure about the specifics.